Neapolitan Pizza Sauce

 How to make easy pizza sauce

-• Crush the tomatoes with the back of a fork, or partially puree them with a stick blender.
-You don’t want to make a smooth puree or incorporate much air.
-All you want to do is break the tomatoes and the basil, then mix the ingredients throughly keeping a rough, thick texture.
+• Crush the tomatoes with a fork, a potato masher, or your hands.
+You don’t want to make a smooth puree or incorporate much air, so I recommend not using an immersion blender or a food processor.
+All you want to do is break the tomatoes, then mix and blend the ingredients thoroughly.

-• Taste, adjust the seasoning (no sugar, I’ve warned you! : ), and the easiest pizza sauce is ready to use.
-That was fast, right?
+• Finish with the basil, taste, and adjust the seasoning (no sugar, I’ve warned you! : ), and the easiest pizza sauce is ready.

 Easy pizza sauce ingredients

-Tomatoes: canned tomatoes are convenient and work totally fine.
-San Marzano D.O.P are not cheap, but they’re among the best canned tomatoes you can buy (see notes in the recipe card).
-Alternatively, make sure you go for premium quality cherry tomatoes or whole peeled tomatoes.
-Avoid crushed tomatoes or inferior qualities.
-You want them to taste nice and sweet straight from the can, and there’s no need to add extra tomato puree (we go for fresh flavours here!).
+Tomatoes: Canned tomatoes are convenient and work perfectly.
+San Marzano D.O.P. is quite pricey, but they’re among the best-canned tomatoes you can buy (see notes in the recipe card).
+Alternatively, go for quality cherry tomatoes, whole-peeled tomatoes, or fresh tomatoes.
+Avoid crushed tomatoes or inferior tomatoes.
+You want them to taste nice and sweet straight from the can, and there’s no need to add extra tomato puree (we go for fresh flavors here!).

 Pizza sauce variations

-If you want to use tomato paste instead of fresh or canned tomatoes, or if you wonder if it’s ok to add sugar or other stuff, virtually you can.
-However, that will be a different pizza sauce.
+If you want to use tomato paste instead of fresh or canned tomatoes, or if you wonder if adding sugar or other stuff is okay, you can, But that will be a different pizza sauce.
 It would be more like an American-style sauce, richer and sweeter than this simple Italian recipe.

-Note: premium quality canned tomatoes don’t need any sugar to balance their acidity.
-They are a must, they can make or break your pizza sauce.
+Note: Premium-quality canned tomatoes don’t need sugar to balance their acidity.
+They are a must; they can make or break your pizza sauce.

 How long does this easy pizza sauce last?

-This tomato pizza sauce keeps well in the fridge for up to 4 days.
+This tomato pizza sauce can be stored in the refrigerator for up to 4 days.
 It’s best to store it in a covered glass container.
-It’s freezable too.
+It’s also freezable.

 Let’s talk pizza recipes!

-Big fan of pizza?
+Are you a big fan of pizza?
 You and I will probably be best friends!
-Have a look at this collection of vegetarian pizza recipes, they all are delicious and full of veggies.
-Below you’ll find some of our favorites:
+Look at this collection of vegetarian pizza recipes; they are all delicious and full of veggies.
+Below, you’ll find some of our favorites:

-If you make this amazing artichoke pizza this weekend, or you have a question, let me know by leaving a comment.
+If you make this fresh Neapolitan pizza sauce for your homemade pizza or have a question, let me know by leaving a comment.
 I would love to hear from you! x

-This easy pizza sauce is ready in a couple of minutes, it's light, full of bright flavor and deliciously fresh.
-Added bonus?
-It doesn't require any cooking at all and it's perfect with any vegetarian pizza toppings.
+This easy pizza sauce is ready in a couple of minutes.
+It's light, full of bright flavor, and deliciously fresh.
+As an added bonus, it doesn't require any cooking at all, and it's perfect with any vegetarian pizza toppings.

 Prep Time5 minutes